 People are nervous and will want to be delay making decisions or holding onto cash, how can you demonstrate that your product or service actually supports them in these changing and uncertain times.
-Be flexible where you can.
-Providing you can survive the short-term economic shock in your own cash flow, demonstrating loyalty and sensible trading terms with your core clients now, will pay back dividends over the long term.
+Be flexibe where you can.
+Providing you can survive the short-term economic shock in your own cashflow, demonstrating loyalty and sensible trading terms with your core clients now, will pay back dividends over the long term.

 If your revenue is at risk, is now the time to switch your focus to open up new avenues of income.
 Dig out that online project you’ve had in the ‘nice to do pile’ for the last two years?
 Can you pivot your offering from a sector that is being hit particularly badly into a different sector that is faring better?